GatorSense/BetaCompositionalModel/README.md

 # BetaCompositionalModel

-Matlab implementation of the Beta Compositional Model algorithm for Hyperspectral unmixing.
+MATLAB implementation of the Beta Compositional Model algorithm for Hyperspectral unmixing.
 See related paper, doi: 10.1109/JSTARS.2014.2330347
 ***************************************************************

 ***NOTE: If the BCM Unmixing Algorithm is used in any publication or presentation, the following reference must be cited: